 Shop at Granville Island

-Where: 1661 Duranleau Street, Granville Island
+Location: 1661 Duranleau Street, Granville Island

 Fly Over Canada

-During the ultimate flying ride you will see numerous cities and vistas across the country.
+During the ultimate flying ride, you will see numerous cities and vistas across the country.
 The production team for FlyOver Canada was able to select 18 scenes from over 100 hours of footage to represent Canada in the ride film.
 There are no subtitles or voice-overs during the experience, as we did not want to detract from the flying sensation.
-This is a great activity on a day where the weather is not so great.
+This is a great activity on a day when the weather is not so great.

 Location: 201 – 999 Canada Place Vancouver, BC